 Repair is likely if:

-- The leak is coming from a loose pipe connection.
+- The leak is from a loose pipe connection.

 Replacement is likely if: